Q: How is your school accredited?

 Q: Do you have a nurse on campus?

 A: The Charlotte Christian nursing staff is committed to providing and encouraging optimal health and safety for each student.
 There are two health rooms that serve the Charlotte Christian campus.
 One is located in the Early Education Building, and the main health room is located at the back of the Lamb/Johnson Gymnasium.
 There are two full-time nurses available to students Monday through Friday from 7:30 a.m. to 3:30 p.m.
+Athletic Trainers are available to our students during the school day and during all after school athletic events.

 Q: Does your school require uniforms?